 Sponsoring a membership is simple—and it’s an awesome gift for teacher appreciation, student teachers, college graduation gifts, goodbye gifts for colleagues who are transferring to other schools, and so on.
 If you have a birthday or other important life event coming up, you can make gift-giving simple for your family/friends, and say you want the gift of TIME with them more than anything else.
 A gift certificate to the club can help make that happen.

-Just have the gift giver use this page to complete a form and enter payment information for the one-time fee of $119.
-When the July 2017 cohort is open for new enrollments (June 28), our team will contact you (or whoever the the gift recipient is) with login and membership info.
+Just have the gift giver use this page to complete a form and enter payment information for the one-time fee of $137.
+Our team will contact you (or whoever the the gift recipient is) with login and membership info.

 3. Apply for a Scholarship